Waffle/waffle/README.md

 * Supports Windows Identity impersonation.
 * Includes a Windows Installer Merge Module for distribution of C# binaries.

+Waffle includes a servlet filter that works with any servlet container, including Tomcat, Jetty and Websphere.
+It also contains a native package for Tomcat 6 and Spring Security 3.
+There're branches for [Tomcat 5](https://github.com/dblock/waffle/tree/tomcat5), [Tomcat 7](https://github.com/dblock/waffle/tree/tomcat7) as well as [Spring Security 2](https://github.com/dblock/waffle/tree/spring-security-2) support.

 Related and Similar Products
 ----------------------------